21 Jan 3 Simple Steps to Conquering Failure

 If you’re going through a failure situation, I have good news for you: There’s a science-based formula for reinventing yourself!
 I know it works because it worked on me.
 While I cannot promise you fame or fortune, I can guarantee, however, that if you apply these principles, you will not only reinvent yourself, but you will be rightly positioned to do remarkable things in life!

-3 Steps for Conquering Failure & Missed Opportunities
+3 Steps to Conquering Failure & Missed Opportunities

 Step 1: Detox your mind